Free GAMSAT Online Course

-It was indeed surprising there weren’t many spatial reasoning questions in the March 2020 sitting, considering images of molecules and more complex physical diagrams depicting complex movements and shapes would have been equally easy to upload onto the online GAMSAT.
-The intense requirement for graphical analysis is anticipated to be decreased from the last sitting, and tend more toward the well rounded graph usage in September 2019, whereby it was used mainly within the ‘journal-esque’ questions.
-A greater demand for spatial reasoning will call for a greater skill set in the cognitive styles that make logical reasoning uncomfortable for many.
+It was indeed surprising there weren't many spatial reasoning questions in the March 2020 sitting, considering images of molecules and more complex physical diagrams depicting complex movements and shapes would have been equally easy to upload onto the online GAMSAT.
+The intense requirement for the graphical analysis is anticipated to be decreased from the last sitting, and tend more toward the well-rounded graph usage in September 2019, whereby it was used mainly within the 'journal-esque' questions.
+Greater demand for spatial reasoning will call for a greater skillset in the cognitive styles that make logical reasoning uncomfortable for many.

 All of these changes will likely be topped off with stems that have many more questions attached than the mere 3 on average with March 2020, ensuring that applicants will be heavily disadvantaged if they aren't able to grapple with a given stem, purely because there will be so many questions associated with each stimulus.
 Being able to maintain focus and connection with each and every stem will be paramount to not lose a large number of marks.